-His interests in the footprints attributed to an unrecognized North American “relict hominoid,” commonly known as sasquatch, came into focus when he literally crossed paths with an enigmatic track of 15-inch footprints in Washington.
-He has erected the ichnotaxon diagnosing the footprints attributed to sasquatch as Anthropoidipes ameriborealis MELDRUM 2007.
+His interests in the footprints attributed to an unrecognized North American “relict hominoid,” commonly known as sasquatch, came into focus when he literally crossed paths with an enigmatic trackway of 15-inch footprints in southeastern Washington.
+He has erected the ichnotaxon naming and diagnosing the footprints attributed to sasquatch as Anthropoidipes ameriborealis MELDRUM 2007.
 He has conducted collaborative laboratory research and fieldwork throughout North America and Asia, and has spoken about his findings in numerous interviews, television appearances, public and professional presentations and publications.
 His book Sasquatch: Legend Meets Science bears the endorsement of Dr. Jane Goodall, who said “Dr. Meldrum’s book…brings a much needed level of scientific analysis to the sasquatch – or Bigfoot – debate.”
 His Sasquatch Field Guide is a helpful how-to, for differentiating and documenting evidence by the citizen scientist.